 The ESPS is a group defined benefit pension plan that shares risks between entities under common control.
-Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD East Midlands.
-The net defined benefit cost and net surplus or deficit of the plan have been allocated to WPD West Midlands and WPD East Midlands in accordance with pensionable salaries.
+Under FRS 101, the scheme has been accounted for as a defined benefit scheme by the Company as it has legal responsibility for the plan which it holds jointly with WPD West Midlands.
+The net defined benefit cost and net deficit of the plan have been allocated to WPD East Midlands and WPD West Midlands in accordance with pensionable salaries.